 - Domestic dog and coydog males do not tend to litters, whereas male coyotes do.

-- Coydogs may have lower fertility than either domestic dogs or coyotes.
+- Coydogs might have lower fertility than either domestic dogs or coyotes.

 5. Will Coyotes Attack People?